-Of course, we’ve all heard that one of the greatest ways to combat everyday feelings of stress, poor concentration and anxiety is to meditate.
+We’ve all heard that one of the greatest ways to combat everyday feelings of stress, poor concentration and anxiety is to meditate.
 Research has proven that this magic state literally changes our brain, as outlined in this Washington Post article.
-While it’s true that meditation is a powerful antidote to many of the … Continue reading Can’t Meditate?
+While it’s true that meditation is a powerful antidote to many of the everyday maladies … Continue reading Can’t Meditate?
 Think Again: 10 of the Best CBT Hacks to Shift your Brain Into Bliss

 It’s sunblock and swimsuit time in San Diego!
 Most of us are making sure we have our summer essentials in place, and pretty soon it will be time do your favorite summer activities!
 Like clockwork, my clients begin to express anxiety about an upcoming pool party or BBQ where they may be wearing a lot … Continue reading What it Takes to Succeed at Losing Weight: A Cognitive Behavioral Approach